usmanzia7864561/jobs-bi/README.md

       - Provide login and password for example user
   -  Logged user which is Administrator can delete post or comment.
       - Provide login and password for example user
-  -  Blog feed should list all posts and associated title, author, date, description, and total comments.
+  - X Blog feed should list all posts and associated title, author, date, description, and total comments.
 It should be sorted by overall number of comments.
-  -  Users can view individual blog posts in a separate page
+  - X Users can view individual blog posts in a separate page
-  -  Users can view comments for a blog post
+  - X Users can view comments for a blog post
-  -  When deleting the comment or blog post it should be soft-deleted and moved to the trash bin from which can be deleted permanently.
+  - X When deleting the comment or blog post it should be soft-deleted and moved to the trash bin from which can be deleted permanently.
      - The comment or blog post older than 3 hours should be deleted automatically and put into trash bin.